Scientific Name

 How to Grow and Care

-These plants like to be kept fairly moist, so water regularly, especially when growing them in containers.
-Cutting the plants back once flowering has ceased can often promote a second bloom and will help prevent re-seeding.
-Cut the stems back about 8 to 12 inches (20 to 30 cm) from the ground.
+These plants like to be kept fairly moist, so water regularly, especially when growing in containers.
+Cutting the plants back once flowering has ceased can promote a second bloom and will help prevent re-seeding.
+Cut back the stems about 8 to 12 inches (20 to 30 cm) from the ground.

 See more at How to Grow and Care for Tradescantia.